rikvdkleij/intellij-haskell/README.md

 - Hole driven development support;

 # Getting started:
-- Install ghc-mod and haskell-docs;
+- Cabal install ghc-mod and haskell-docs;
-- Set file paths to ghc-modi and haskell-docs in Settings/Haskell;
+- Set file paths to ghc-mod, ghc-modi and haskell-docs in Settings/Haskell;
-- Be sure in Settings/Filetypes that Haskell language file is registered with pattern *.hs and Literate Haskell language file with pattern *.lhs;
+- Be sure in Settings/Filetypes that `Haskell language file` is registered with pattern *.hs and `Literate Haskell language file` with pattern *.lhs;
-- First install Cabal sandbox project (be sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
+- First install your project in a Cabal sandbox (be sure that Haddock documentation is generated, see [haskell-docs](https://github.com/chrisdone/haskell-docs)).
-- After project is installed in sandbox, create Haskell project in IntelliJ by using File/Open from IntelliJ menu;
+- After project is installed in sandbox, create Haskell project in IntelliJ by using `File`/`Open` from IntelliJ menu;
-- Select No SDK in Project Setting;
+- Select `No SDK` in Project Setting;
-- Select in Modules Settings which folders to exclude (like .cabal-sandbox and dist) and which folders are Source and Test (normally src and test).
+- Select in `Modules Settings` which folders to exclude (like .cabal-sandbox and dist) and which folders are `Source` and `Test` (normally src and test).
-- To get nice navigation features, add libraries and Prelude source root directories to project in Project Settings/Libraries;
+- To get nice navigation features, add libraries and Prelude source root directories to project in `Project Settings`/`Libraries`. `cabal get` is useful for getting source code of package;